allr/tracer/README.md

 Configuration
 =============
-traceR looks for two configuration files, `$HOME/.tracer.conf` and `tracer.conf` in the current directory.
-The latter file may override settings from the first file and command line options may override settings from either of these files. traceR uses a rather simplicistic configuration file parser which accepts lines of the form `key=value`, using case-insensitive keys.
+traceR looks for three configuration files, `$HOME/.tracer.conf`, `tracer.conf` in the directory of tracer.pl and `tracer.conf` in the current directory.
+The later files may override settings from the earlier files and command line options may override settings from any of these files. traceR uses a rather simplicistic configuration file parser which accepts lines of the form `key=value`, using case-insensitive keys.
 It skips blank lines and lines starting with a hash mark (`#`).
 The currently accepted